8/4/2021 - The 2021/2022 tax bills will be mailed this week. The grace period for the 3rd quarter will be extended until August 31, 2021.

 Municipal Tax Collectors are licensed officials, governed by the New Jersey Division of Local Government, and are regulated by New Jersey State Statutes.
 The general duties of the Tax Office are to collect taxes to fund local schools, municipalities and county governments.
 Specific functions include the collection of taxes, generation of tax bills, enforcement through penalties and interest, managing the redemption of tax liens, conduct tax sales for prior year delinquent taxes and financial reporting.

-For your convenience, property and sewer tax information can also be found online by clicking here.
+For your convenience, property and sewer tax information can also be found online.

 FREQUENTLY ASKED QUESTIONS: